-Campbell’s story started in Sydney, Australia, when he was so excited by what he saw at his grandmother’s dancing school, that he began studying there when he was just five.
+Campbell's story started in Sydney, Australia, when, so excited by what he saw at his grandmother's dancing school, he began studying there when he was just five.
 Inspired by Baryshnikov, he chose ballet over cricket as a teenager:

 One of the qualities I most admire about Mikhail Baryshnikov is the sense that he performs everything with real commitment and sincerity.
 It is something that I try to bring to my own performances and I believe it is a quality that really stands out.
 I certainly appreciate it in others when I see it.

 He crossed the globe to study for a short while at the Royal Ballet Upper School before joining the Birmingham Royal Ballet.
 In 2011 he moved to The Royal Ballet as was promoted to Principal Dancer in 2016, the same year as Hayward.

 I would say that my versatility has probably helped me get to where I am.
 I think that the biggest joy and challenge for the Principals of The Royal Ballet is having to perform the vast amount of repertoire we have here, often with conflicting styles and demands, at the highest possible level.